SSC CGL Exam Centres 2025 - Check Region and State wise Test Centres

 3. Can I change the SSC CGL exam centre after submitting the application form?

-No, candidates were not allowed to change their SSC CGL exam centre after submission of application form.
+No, candidates will not be allowed to change their SSC CGL exam centre after submission of application form.

 5. How can I choose my SSC CGL exam centres?